HankChow/Geocaching-Dashboard-Enhancer/README.md

 ## Features

 * Show the full list of found caches when a friend finds more than 5 caches in a day.
+* Show metadata of each cache in the full list
+* Show the found log of caches in list accordingly

 ## To Do